Aantrreksh/sql-query/hive_metastore.md

     spark.stop()
 ```

-Prepare a JSON file to start that program like below (listTablesExample.json):
+Prepare a JSON file to start that program, as in the following example (listTablesExample.json):

 ```sql
 {